Defective by Design: Tagging campaign

 Since 2007, the Defective by Design site encourages users to use the tagging feature of Amazon.com, Slashdot and on other sites that allow tagging, to mark certain products with the 'defectivebydesign' tag.
 Items targeted include DVD players, DRM-restricted DVD titles, HD DVD and Blu-ray Disc titles, Windows XP and higher, the Zune, and the iPod.

 #CancelNetflix campaign

-In 2013, the Defective by Design site started a tagging campaign against Netflix, an online commercial stream service that developed new implementations of DRM for the web, to challenge W3C's decision of introducing DRM to web technologies.
+In 2013, the Defective by Design site started a tagging campaign against Netflix, an online commercial streaming service that developed new implementations of DRM for the web, to challenge W3C's decision of introducing DRM to web technologies.
 Despite the popularity of the campaign, W3C showed greenlight for DRM.